 Every week I get emails from people who have invested loads of time and effort into content marketing, and yet still failed.

-In the marketing cycle, attention actually comes before attraction.
+In the visual content marketing cycle, attention actually comes before attraction.
 Because when you have captured someone’s attention, it becomes easier to attract them to your offer.

-Attention is ultimately one of the factors that’ll bring a blogger or writer of average exposure into the limelight.
+Attention is ultimately one of the factors that’ll bring a blogger or content creator of average exposure into the limelight.

 That post was truly epic — not because it was long-form but because of its impact on the blogosphere.

 Jon’s epic post generated over 15,000 social media shares and birthed a blog (boostblogtraffic.com) that’s become one of the top traffic generation blogs in the world.

 Jon’s post triggered tons of engagement when it was published, and that continues to this day.
 Moreover, it prompted lots of valuable comments and backlinks from industry blogs.